 Temporary Teachers & Holiday Pay

-The DES have issued Circular 61/2010 in relation to the payment of summer holiday pay for whole time fixed-term teachers and also for part-time fixed term teachers.
-Click here to view Circular 61/2010
+DES Circular 61/2010 provides information in relation to the payment of summer holiday pay for whole time fixed-term teachers and part-time fixed term teachers.

 Whole Time Fixed-Term Teachers